Az Est: History and profile

 Az Est featured comprehensive articles on foreign news.
 For instance, Croatian journalist Marija Jurić Zagorka was among its foreign contributors who published articles on the political news in Yugoslavia.
 Towards the end of World War I the paper was one of the publications which criticized the alliance between German Empire and Austria-Hungary.
 In addition to Népszava and Világ it supported the establishment of the revolutionary government after the dissolution of Austria-Hungary.
 It adopted a much more moderate political stance following the end of the revolutionary government.

-The paper had a circulation of 150,000 copies.
+Az Est had a circulation of 150,000 copies.
 Its circulation became very high over time, and it even managed to sold almost half a million copies.
-Az Est folded in 1939.
+The paper folded in 1939 shortly after its nationalization due to the fact that it was owned by a Jew.